www.xlr8yourmac.com

 Posted: Oct.
 5th, 2009

-(Reader mail from a G5 tower owner with SSD - also added to Drive Upgrade/Compatibility database)
+(Reader mail from a G5 tower owner with SSD)

 Reporting to you about my new SSD Upgrade for my Power Mac G5.